core-wg/resource-directory/draft-ietf-core-resource-directory.md

 A PATCH update adds, removes or changes links for the endpoint by including link update information in the payload of the update as a merge-patch+json format {{RFC7396}}
 document.

-One or more links are selected for update by supplying query parameters as in the Read Endpoint Links interface.
+One or more links are selected for update by using query filtering as specified in {{RFC6690}} Section 4.1

 The update request interface is specified as follows: